Skip to main content

 • Your financial situation: Make sure you can afford overpayments without financial difficulty.

 • Your mortgage terms: Some mortgage deals limit how much you can overpay yearly.
 Check your mortgage terms to see if there are any restrictions on overpayments.
-Often, lenders give you a specific percentage you can overpay but if you exceed this, you risk paying additional fees.
-If your lender does allow overpayments, but you overpay more than it allows, you'll usually be charged a fee, typically between 1% and 5% of the amount overpaid.
+Often, lenders give you a specific percentage you can overpay but if you exceed this, you risk paying additional fees (typically between 1% and 5%).

-• Your financial goals: Consider what you want to achieve by making mortgage overpayments.
-Do you want to save money on interest, pay off your mortgage sooner, or improve your credit score?
-Once you know what you want to achieve, you can set a goal and start making overpayments.
+• Your financial goals: Consider what you want to achieve by making mortgage overpayments - save money on interest, pay off your mortgage sooner, or improve your credit score.

 How to get the most out of mortgage overpayments?